 - Sharing functionality.
 Make it easy for people to share your posts on Facebook, Twitter (or just about anywhere else) by adding sharing buttons to the bottom of your posts.
 This functionality is usually built-in to most blogs.

-Improve your content’s discoverability (SEO)
+Improve your content’s discoverability through search engines (SEO)

 Search engine optimization really requires its own post.
 However, you’ll be doing a good job with your SEO if: